 As stated in the authentication concepts, all external authentication mechanisms, such as GitHub, map down to dynamically created tokens.
 These tokens have all the same properties as a normal manually created token.

 Within Vault, tokens map to information.
 The most important information mapped to a token is a set of one or more attached policies.
 These policies control what the token holder is allowed to do within Vault.
-Other mapped information includes metadata that can be viewed and is added to the audit log, creation time, last renewal time, and more.
+Other mapped information includes metadata that can be viewed and is added to the audit log, such as creation time, last renewal time, and more.